 The latter is no piece of cake for even the most experienced engineers.
 To underscore that, the pass rate for the last PE Mechanical exam was 70% for first-time takers, 34% for repeat takers, and just ~40% overall.
 Forty percent!
 It was dreadful to think that for each ten people who’d take the test at any one time, six would fail.

 On the other hand, this motivated me to study a lot—as in 6-10 hours a day, for 3.5 weeks.
-I read all 700 pages (or whatever) of Michael Lindeburg’s Mechanical Engineering Reference Manual, which is basically the bible for the PE Mechanical exam.
+I read all 700 pages (or whatever) of Michael Lindeburg’s Mechanical Engineering Reference Manual for the PE Exam, which is basically the bible for the PE Mechanical exam.

 The real exam was 8 hours long.
 There were also some other interesting rules: one could only use a calculator from a very short approved list of models, with all other digital devices (aside from a non-calculator watch) being banned; one could bring food and drink, but all liquids had to be on the floor; and no one was allowed to bring loose sheets of paper, their own writing instruments like pencils and pens, and even erasers.